-Japan's Renesas Electronics to buy U.S. chipmaker Intersil for $3.2 billion
+Japan's Renesas pushes into autos with $3.2 billion Intersil buy

-TOKYO Japan's Renesas Electronics Corp (6723.T) said on Tuesday it will buy U.S. chipmaker Intersil Corp (ISIL.O) for $3.22 billion amid a wave of consolidation in the global semiconductor industry.
+TOKYO Renesas Electronics Corp (6723.T) on Tuesday said it has agreed to buy U.S. chipmaker Intersil Corp (ISIL.O) for $3.2 billion, an all-cash deal that bolsters the Japanese group's efforts to refocus the company around automotive chips.

-Renesas, which controls nearly 40 percent of the global market for microcontroller chips used in automobiles, aims to complete the cash transaction by June 2017 to fully control the Milpitas, California-based company, it said.

-Slowing growth in computers and smartphones - the traditional mainstays of the industry - has fueled a wave of mergers globally for scale, with chipmakers turning to areas such as auto electronics for sales growth.
+Slowing growth in computers and smartphones - the traditional mainstays of the chip industry - has fueled a wave of mergers globally as chipmakers turn to areas such as auto electronics for sales growth.

+Renesas, created from the semiconductor units of several Japanese companies, has amassed a significant war chest since a state fund and key clients bailed it out after the Fukushima earthquake five years ago.

+"It was a competitive bid and we settled at a price almost at the maximum limit," Renesas CEO Bunsei Kure told a briefing for reporters and analysts in Tokyo.

 At the end of last year, Tokyo-based Renesas was the world's third-largest chipmaker by market share, with 9.1 percent, data from technology research firm Gartner showed.

-The company said it planned to use cash on hand for the acquisition.
+While Intersil has a growing aerospace business and produces chips with military applications, Japan has close military ties with the United States and Renesas Chief Financial Officer Hidetoshi Shibata said he expected regulators to sign off on the deal.

+Renesas, which controls nearly 40 percent of the global market for microcontroller chips used in automobiles, will fully control Intersil after the buy-out.
+It aims to complete the deal by June 2017.

 Renesas beat U.S. suitor Maxim Integrated Products Inc (MXIM.O), promising Intersil access to its network of automotive clients to boost the auto-related business, sources have told Reuters.
+A Maxim spokeswoman declined to comment.

 San Jose, California-based Maxim has been on the hunt for a deal for some time, according to the sources.
 The company could therefore be at the center of further consolidation in the still-fragmented market for analog chips, they said.